Low-rank Latent Matrix-factor Prediction Modeling for Generalized High-dimensional Matrix-variate Regression: Simulation Studies

-The metrics for the Poisson model are root mean squared error (RMSE), normalized mean squared error (NMSE) and mean absolute error (MAE).
-The boxplots of the three metrics under different scenarios of $\left\{(p_1, p_2), \rho \right\}$ are displayed in Figure \ref{P_rmse}.
-It is noticed that FamGLM achieves the smallest prediction volatility among four models because it gets the smallest RMSE, NMSE, and MAE under all settings of $\left\{(p_1, p_2), \rho \right\}$.
+\textbf{Case 2: Poisson regression} The boxplots of the three metrics under different scenarios of $\left\{(p_1, p_2), \rho \right\}$ are displayed in Figure \ref{P_rmse}.
+LaGMaR achieves the smallest prediction volatility among four models, that is, LaGMaR has the smallest RMSE, NMSE, and MAE under all settings of $\left\{(p_1, p_2), \rho \right\}$.